bitcoin/bips/bip-segdata.md

 The distinction is between two meanings of prunable.
 Witness data is prunable in the discard-after-validation sense: every node must still receive and validate it, including the full history during IBD.
 SegData is prunable in the operator-choice sense: discard to commitments at any depth, retain selectively per entry, and never download the region at all if the operator does not want it.

-Assigning data-carriage meaning to the annex would also overload a slot BIP-341 reserves for future extensions (its cited example is signalling the validation cost of new opcodes), violating the no-semantic-overload criterion (§Design lineage).
+Assigning data-carriage meaning to the annex would also overload a slot BIP-341 reserves for future extensions (its cited example is signalling the validation cost of new opcodes), violating the no-semantic-overload criterion ([Design lineage](#design-lineage)).

 ### Why no signing or sighash semantics are required